 Mondri vase by Frank Kerdil

-Designed by Yuko Tokuda and available from the Museum of Modern Art is the Outline vase.
+Designed by Yuko Tokuda, the Still Green vase features a distinctive shape.
 This is a fun and novel interpretation of the classic porcelain vase; it is in the same material and holds the same shape, but just the silhouette of a vase.
 This creates an interesting decorative item for your home when it displays a single bloom without interrupting the space around it.
+Buy it from NO.59 Studio.

-Orcadesign focuses on developing products in which designers consciously minimize the environmental impact of their designs.
+orcadesign focuses on developing products in which designers consciously minimize the environmental impact of their designs.
 The Facade Vase is simple and inspiring.
 It uses recycled materials to create a cover for a plastic bottle so that it can be converted and reused as an aesthetically pleasing vase in three different styles.
-In this way, Orcadesign has shown that reusing materials does not make a product less beautiful, but quite the opposite in some cases.
+In this way, orcadesign has shown that reusing materials does not make a product less beautiful, but quite the opposite.

-Named after Mount Fuji in Japan, this vase is all about the flower.
-Just 7 cm tall, this conical porcelain vase has a steady base of which a flower can be supported to stand upright.
+Named after Mount Fuji in Japan, this porcelain vase designed by Studio Toer is all about flowers.
+Just 7 cm tall, this conical vase has a steady base from which a flower can be supported to stand upright.
 With its internal support, the vase can easily hold a flower that is up to one meter tall.
 Made from porcelain, the vase is available in six colors.
+You can buy it from Luminaire.

 Don’t want to have that old same type of transparent fiber vase?
-A Japanese company, Oodesign, has exclusively designed a chic vase to add a natural appeal to your living space.
-Entirely crafted using fiberglass, the vase in shape of ripples is an ideal pick to bring greenery indoors.
-The transparent water vase blends perfectly in water and looks like a ripple on the surface of the water.
-So let beautiful flowers float on water with a simple but striking ripple vase.
+The Japanese company oodesign has exclusively designed a chic vase to add a natural appeal to your living space.
+Entirely crafted using fiberglass, the vase in the shape of ripples is an ideal pick to bring greenery indoors.
+The floating vase blends perfectly with the water and looks like a ripple on the surface of the water.

 Hulahoop vase by Giopato & Coombes

 Get inspired by this pretty bulb vase by Paladim to create a lasting impression in your interiors.
-You can make this cute vase at home by upcycling your old, out-of-service bulb.
+You can make this vase at home by upcycling your old, out-of-service bulbs.
 To make this beautiful flower vase, you need a bulb and a small square-shaped wooden piece that you will use as its base.
 The bulb can hold 100 ml water, which is good enough to let your flower thrive and stay fresh for days.
+You can buy it from Etsy.

 Aluminum flower vase design by Yokohama Makers Village

-This beautiful vase by Yokohama Makers Village is entirely made of aluminum with pores to let your flowers gasp fresh air.
-Designed carefully with wire cutting technique, the flower vase with pixelated top looks like a skyscraper.
-The silver-colored pixel vase looks astonishing when decorated with bright, fresh flowers.
+This unique vase by Yokohama Makers Village is made from aluminum with pores to let your flowers get fresh air.
+Designed carefully with wire cutting technique, the flower vase with a pixelated top looks like a skyscraper.
+The silver-colored pixel vase is beautiful when decorated with bright, fresh flowers.
 This striking flower pot goes best with modern office spaces.

 WIG ceramic vase by Tania Da Cruz